eduNEXT/drydock/README.md

 Drydock
 =======

 Drydock is an opinionated tool offering a set of Tutor plugins aiming to provide features that enhance the operation of OpenedX installations in Kubernetes.
-It is developed by `Edunext <https://www.edunext.co/>`_
+It is developed by [Edunext](https://www.edunext.co/).

-- A set of Kubernetes Jobs that replace the current tutor jobs with `ArgoCD Sync Waves <https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/>`_ that allow for a more controlled deployment of openedx.
+- A set of Kubernetes Jobs that replace the current tutor jobs with [ArgoCD Sync Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) that allow for a more controlled deployment of openedx.
-- A set of Kustomization overrides adding `ArgoCD Sync Waves <https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/>`_ annotations to needed additional resources such as debug, workers or hpa.
+- A set of Kustomization overrides adding [ArgoCD Sync Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) annotations to needed additional resources such as debug, workers or hpa.
 - Backup cronjobs that allow backup of the MySQL and MongoDB databases.
 - Integration of New Relic monitoring
 - Add flower deployment for Celery